davidgiga1993/mixing-station-docs/docs/platforms/ios.md

 The URL scheme of the app is `mixingstation`.
 This name can be used for other apps such as `BandHelper` in order to open Mixing Station.

+## MDM
+For mass license or MDM managed devices, please contact support and include your Apple Business/School manager Name and ID.

+Also make sure to enable `Custom Apps` in Apple School Manager Organisation Settings!